magicknight/deepspace_public/README.md

 This is to ensure that our proposed project structure is compatible with different problems and can handle all the variations related to any of them.

 ### Repo Structure:
-After adding all our examples, the repo has the following structure:
+the repo has the following structure:
 ```
 |-- tutorials/
 |-- test/